 When other groups of diversity are included; minorities, veterans, people with disabilities, and people of all gender identities and sexual orientation are included, AMP is proud to have a work force that is 66% diverse.
-All diverse employees will recieve one-on-one mentorship at least quarterly.

 AMP is also committed to working with vendors and cannabis organizations that are diverse.
 AMP utilizes Quality Control Analytics for their vendor approved training.
 Quality Control Analytics is listed by the Operational Services Division as woman and minority business enterprise.
 We are extremely pleased to work with the founder, Ashley Boucher.